garyhtou/grecian-computer/README.md

 > Turn the dials until each of the 12 columns add up to 42.

-The `puzzle.json` file contains a JSON "serialized" version of the puzzle.
+The `puzzle.json` file contains a JSON serialized version of the puzzle.
 Each array element represents a rotatable dial within the puzzle.
-The elements are ordered from top to bottom (smaller dials at the top, larger dials at the bottom).
+The dials are ordered from top to bottom (smaller dials at the top, larger dials at the bottom).
 This order is significant as some dials contain cutouts that show the numbers of the dials below them.

 Each dial contains at least one level.
-Each level contains an array of exactly 12 elements.
+Each level is an array of exactly 12 elements.
 These elements may be numbers (integers) or `null` to represent a cutout in the dial.
 The array can be seen as a circular array where the first element is adjacent to the last element.